Juakata/Newsweek-Bootstrap/README.md

 # Newsweek-Bootstrap
 Newsweek Clone
 This project conssist replicating of Newsweek website putting emphasis on how it behaves differently depending on the size of the screen where the website is rendered.
+Link to the original website: https://www.newsweek.com/

 Used: CSS and HTML